ethereum/consensus-specs/specs/test_formats/shuffling/README.md

 shuffled: List[int]
 ```

-- The `bytes32` is encoded as strings, hexadecimal encoding, prefixed with `0x`.
+- The `bytes32` is encoded a string, hexadecimal encoding, prefixed with `0x`.
 - Integers are validator indices.
 These are `uint64`, but realistically they are not as big.

 The `count` specifies the validator registry size.
 One should compute the shuffling for indices `0, 1, 2, 3, ..., count (exclusive)`.